 Please note: The Gorilla Trekking permit is not included in the tour price and costs between US$630 and US$730 per person.
 Only one day is spent trekking the gorillas, even though there are 2 days set aside.
 This allows time for obtaining permits and visiting the gorillas in smaller groups if there are more than 6 people on the tour.

-On day 32 of this Vic Falls to Nairobi Overland Safari we leave the peaceful shores of Lake Bunyonyi and travel the long road back to Kampala.
+On day 32 of this Vic Falls to Nairobi Overland Safari, we leave the peaceful shores of Lake Bunyonyi and travel the long road back to Kampala.

 We spend the night relaxing in Kampala after our long drive from the Bwindi area to the capital.
+You have the option of eating out in Kampala and this evening your guide fills you in on the optional activities available in Jinja for tomorrow.

 We make our way back to Kenya visiting the city of Eldoret.
 Established by a post office on a local farm in 1910, today Eldoret is the 5th largest city in Kenya.
 Eldoret enjoys a cool climate as it lies 2100 m above sea level in a farming area of the Great Rift Valley.